 Level Three Technical Assistance (TA): On-Site Direct Deliveries and/or Workshops

 Meeting facilitation; direct guidance and consultation; intensive, short-term, site-specific workshops.
-The duration of the TA delivery varies depending upon the TA requestor’s needs.
+The duration of the TA delivery varies depending upon the TA needs of the requestor.